Napoleon (1927) Director: Abel Gance

 Albert Dieudonné was given the role of Napoleon after he showed up unannounced at the palace one night in full costume, reciting a speech of Napoleon’s.

 Securing funding for the film was an ongoing challenge.
 The filming was also unorthodox.
 All manner of contraptions were used to film scenes – cameras attached to staff members’ chests, hanging from guillotines, attached tricycles and other mobile objects.
 During the filming scenes on location in Corsica, where Napoleon was raised, Dieudonné is celebrated by the locals as if he were the risen emperor, himself.
 He is then made an honorary citizen of Corsica.
-At one point, when re-enacting the climactic battle scenes, Gance and several others are badly burned in an explosion, however he returns to work shortly thereafter covered in bandages, determined to complete the film.
-Once complete, the many feet of celluloid require many months of editing work, which ultimately permanently damages Gance’s retina and causes his assistant to suffer a nervous breakdown.
+At one point, when re-enacting the climactic battle scenes, Gance and several others got badly burned in an explosion, however they returned to work shortly thereafter covered in bandages, determined to complete the film.
+Once complete, the many feet of celluloid required many months of editing work, which ultimately permanently damaged Gance’s retina and caused his assistant to suffer a nervous breakdown.

 Upon the release of the film, crowds are whipped into a frenzy with the singing of La Marseillaise, as copies of the music are distributed at theaters.
 It is claimed by some to be a masterpiece, and others claim it is too long (at over 9 hours in length) with too many divergent subplots.
 Studios begin revising and severely editing the film down to a more palatable length.
 Additionally, in his later life Gance continued to add to the film and revise it, causing utter archival chaos – between the original negative, the studio revisions, and Gance’s additions and changes after the advent of sound film.
 Thus, Kevin Brownlow stepped in to restore the film beginning in 1969, by rebuilding the film from a wide variety of fragments.
 He died in 1981, and saw a screening of the restored version in 1979 in Colorado.
 Even Francis Ford Coppola undertook an effort to screen the film with a score composed by his own father, Carmine Coppola.